faeitypro/NeuraScan/README.md

 🖥️ Available as both CLI (console) and GUI

 📦 Ideal for:
-Tech support & diagnostics
+Tech support & diagnostics.
-Hardware inventory
+Hardware inventory.
-Monitoring and logging system health
+Checking and logging system health

 📁 Easy to use:
-Lightweight
+Lightweight.
-No admin privileges required for basic use Ready-to-compile in Visual Studio (Windows) or portable to CMake (Linux/macOS)
+No admin privileges required for basic use. easy to use and we find our way around easily.

+in developpement he have a report send by E-mail if you have connection.